-The study area falls under Survey of India Toposheet No. 84A/12, 84A/16 and 84B/13 for a geographical area of 760 sq. km covering parts of Lunglei block, Lunglei District, Mizoram.
-Its lies between North latitudes 22° 45' to 23° 15' and East longitudes 92° 40' to 92° 43'.As per 2011 census, Lunglei district had population of 161,428 of which male and female were 82,891 and 78,537 respectively.
+The study area in Lunglei district, Mizoram falls under Survey of India Toposheet No. 84A/12, 84A/16 and 84B/13 and covers an area of 760 sq. km of Lunglei block.
+The area is bounded by North latitudes 22° 45' to 23° 15' and East longitudes 92° 40' to 92° 43'.
+Total population of the district is 161,428(2011 census), out o f which male and female were 82,891 and 78,537 respectively.
 The soils of the district, in general, have been derived from parent rock such as ferruginous sandstone, shale, alluvial and colluvial materials.

-The land utilisation in the district has a forest area of 354458 ha that is about 78% of the total area.
-The fallow land account for 52716 ha (1.16%), the total total cropped area is 18380 ha (4%) and the net irrigated area is 760 ha (0.16%).
+Forest area of the district occupies an area of 354458 hectares which is about 78% of the total district area.
+The fallow land account for 52716 hectares (1.16%), the total cropped area is 18380 ha (4%) and the net irrigated area is 760 ha (0.16%).

 The major agricultural crops grown in Lunglei district include paddy, maize, pulses, oilseed, potato and tuber crops.
-The agricultural practices in the region are broadly of two distinct types, viz., (i) settled farming practised in the plains, valleys, foothills and terraced slopes and (ii) shifting cultivation practised on the hill slopes with slash and burn method (shifting cultivation).
-Lunglei district enjoys a moderate climate owing to its sub-tropical location and is neither very cold nor too hot throughout the whole year.
-In winter the temperature varies from 8°C to 24°C while in summer it is between 18°C to 32°C. The average humidity of Lunglei district ranges with a minimum of 60% to the maximum of 95 %.
-The study area has an average annual rainfall of 2619 mm.
-Bulk of the precipitation occurs between April and October, with July accounting for the maximum rainfall of the year.
+The agricultural practices in the district are broadly of two distinct types, viz., (i) settled farming practised in the plains, valleys, foothills and terraced slopes and (ii) shifting cultivation practised on the hill slopes with slash and burn method.
+Lunglei district enjoys a moderate climate owing to its sub-tropical location and is neither very cold nor too hot throughout the year.
+In winter the temperature varies from 8°C to 24°C while in summer , it varies from 18°C to 32°C. The average humidity of Lunglei district ranges with a minimum of 60% to the maximum of 95 %.The study area has an average annual rainfall of 2619 mm.
+Bulk of the precipitation occurs from April to October, with July accounting for the maximum rainfall of the year.